arthur-debert/lual/docs/pre-release/README.txt

             3. If `L.propagate` is `true` AND `L` is not `_root`:
                 a.
 Pass the original event to `L.parent` to repeat this process.

-        - Transitional Strategy: Consider a temporary flag to switch between old and new dispatch logic during development and testing if needed.

-    2.8.
-Testing Strategy:
+        - Transitional Strategy: if the format is the new x, should pass thorugh the new dispartch
         - Write comprehensive tests for the new dispatch logic, specifically covering:
             - Correct `lual.NOTSET` level inheritance.
             - Dispatching only occurs if a logger has its own dispatchers AND the